Titorat/Course-Voronoi-Diagrams-EN/about.md

 Basic programming knowledge: Variables, Arrays, Loops, Functions and Geometry.

 Javascript is used on the Course due to the visual nature of the examples, but it's not a requeriment.
-The Course has simple programming exercises that can be solved with a minimal programming knowledge.
+The Course has simple programming exercises that can be solved with some minimal programming knowledge.

 ## Difficulty Level:
 Intermediate.